 Transform lackluster leftover asparagus into a take-out style asparagus similar to these Take-out Style Beans.
 Use a hot pan, start the seasonings first and just cook through for a minute to sear the asparagus.

 12. cream it:

-Reduce a little cream in a saucepan, season well, and drop in your asparagus to just warm through.
+Reduce a little cream in a saucepan by simmering, season well with salt and pepper and drop in your asparagus to just warm through.
 Serve over toast.
 If you’d like to get more complicated, check out this recipe from Taste of Home.

 14. combine with spring veggies:

 If you haven’t marinated your asparagus, you’ve been missing out, my friend.
-This bright, lemony marinade is wonderful with asparagus, but in a pinch, toss a vinaigrette over it.
+My bright, lemony marinade is wonderful with asparagus, but in a pinch, toss a vinaigrette over it, instead.
+Shown above.

 17. add to stir-fry:

 Drop your already cooked and leftover asparagus in your stir-fries, but just at the end to heat through.
 Asparagus seems to go best with chicken stir-fries, but get creative.

 Leftover asparagus is a perfect finish to risotto.
 Cook the risotto and add the asparagus at the end to heat through.
 If you’re smart, you’ve saved the cooking liquid, too.
 Here’s my fave, easy and mostly hands-off recipe (photo above) for Asparagus Risotto.

 Fried rice, for me, is always an answer to just about any leftover dilemma whether it’s a vegetable or a little bit of meat.
 Check out this healthy recipe from The Kitchn for some inspiration.